jewettaij/visfd/doc/doc_filter_mrc.md

 multiplied by the volume of the *larger* sphere.
 (A larger *fraction* means that more overlap is permitted.
 Setting it to 1.0 disables overlap prevention.)
-In addition, you can specify the maximum amount of overlap with the *smaller* of the two spheres using the "**-max-volume-overlap-small fraction**" argument.
+Additionally, you can specify the maximum amount of overlap with the *smaller* of the two spheres using the "**-max-volume-overlap-small fraction**" argument.
+(See example below.)

 Alternatively, you can use the
 "**-radial-sepration fraction**" argument